trinhlehainam/Isekaijitaku/ansible/docker/dozzle/README.md

 1. **Security Enhancements**:
    - Implement TLS for manager-agent communication
    - Set up authentication for the web interface
-   - Use a proper reverse proxy (e.g., Traefik, Nginx) for HTTPS
+   - Use Traefik for HTTPS and authentication

 2. **Infrastructure Changes**:
    - Create a production inventory with your actual server hostnames/IPs